gur-karan/Gurkaran-Singh-/README.md

 # Day 4
 ## 5 August 2025
-First lecture by Mr.Dr.Gautam murri D-4 ME on Motor sport he said Motorsport, also known as motor sport, is a broad term for a group of competitive events that primarily involve the use of motorized vehicles.
+First lecture by Mr.Gautam murria D-4 ME on Motor sport he said Motorsport, also known as motor sport, is a broad term for a group of competitive events that primarily involve the use of motorized vehicles.
 It encompasses a wide variety of disciplines, from high-speed racing on purpose-built circuits to off-road challenges and precision driving and then said its history that,The origins of motorsport can be traced back to the late 19th century.
 One of the first recognized competitive events was a "horseless carriage" contest organized by a French newspaper in 1894, featuring a road race from Paris to Rouen.
 Early motorsport was a way to showcase the capabilities of new automobiles.
 Over time, the sport became more organized, with the first Grand Prix race held in 1906 and the establishment of governing bodies to regulate competitions.
 Then, Types of Motorsport
 Motorsport is incredibly diverse and can be categorized in several ways, including by the type of vehicle used, the terrain, or the competition format.
 Some of the most popular types include:
 Open-Wheel Racing: This is a class of racing where the wheels are not enclosed by the bodywork.
 The cars are typically purpose-built for racing.
 The most famous example is Formula 1 (F1), the highest class of single-seater auto racing in the world.
 Other examples include IndyCar and Formula E (for electric cars).